 1. Improving northbound services from Bromsgrove.

-This has been achieved, as the extension of the Cross City service to Bromsgrove that began on Sunday 29th July 2018 has increased the number of trains to and from Birmingham from 1 an hour to 4 an hour, with a mix of 3 and 6 car trains.
+This has been achieved, as the extension of the Cross City service to Bromsgrove that began on Sunday 29th July 2018 has increased the number of trains to and from Birmingham from 1 per hour to 4 per hour, with a mix of 3 and 6 car trains.

 2. Improving long distance services to and from Bromsgrove, both northbound and southbound.

 The only longer distance trains that stop are those providing the hourly service between Hereford and Birmingham.
 It is difficult to get to Worcester and stations on the Hereford line from Barnt Green and the Redditch branch.

 Passengers wishing to travel south to Cheltenham and Bristol need firstly to go north to University or Birmingham New Street to board a long distance train, which then travels back through Bromsgrove.
 This adds expense and time to what could be a straightforward journey.
 Each day, 94 Cross Country trains pass through Bromsgrove without stopping.
 If some of these stopped at Bromsgrove regularly throughout the day then local passengers would have easier access to Cheltenham interchange and the West Country.

 Worcester Parkway is now in operation, but there are no direct links to it from Bromsgrove, Barnt Green, Alvechurch or Redditch.